Edited by: Keri Stooksbury

 Want to know other ways to book Etihad airways to the Maldives in style?
 Check out our in-depth guides to the best ways to book Etihad business class flights and Etihad first class flights in a step-by-step guide.

-Cathay Pacific offers flights to the Maldives via Hong Kong, where it operates direct flights 4 times a week.
+Cathay Pacific offers flights to the Maldives via Hong Kong International (HKG), where it operates direct flights 4 times a week.

-American Airlines also does not allow you to book or see award availability on Cathay Pacific flights on their website.
-You can search award availability on British Airways or Qantas, and once you find your preferred seats on Cathay Pacific call AAdvantage to book.
+American Airlines also does not allow you to book or see award availability on Cathay Pacific flights on its website.
+You can search award availability on British Airways or Qantas, and once you find your preferred seats on Cathay Pacific, call AAdvantage to book.

-Cathay Pacific flies to Hong Kong from the following cities in the U.S. and operates the Hong Kong – Malé Wednesdays, Thursdays, Saturdays, and Sundays.
+Cathay Pacific flies to Hong Kong from the following cities in the U.S. and operates the Hong Kong – Malé route on Wednesdays, Thursdays, Saturdays, and Sundays.

 There are a few more ways to get access to Cathay Pacific award seats using other airlines’ programs.
-Alaska Airlines actually beats American Airlines in rates, but they don’t seem to have as much access to award seats.
+Alaska Airlines actually beats American Airlines in rates, but it doesn’t seem to have as much access to award seats.

-Qatar offers flights to the Maldives via Doha, and operates flights from 10 U.S. cities while providing daily flights from Doha – Malé.
+Qatar Airways offers flights to the Maldives via Hamad International in Doha (DOH) and operates flights from 10 U.S. cities while providing daily flights from Doha – Malé.

 Award bookings and availability for Qatar Airways flights are not available when searching on American Airlines.
 Instead, it’s best to check the award search engines on British Airways or Qantas to find availability before calling AAdvantage.